raeesiarya/HYPSO-CNN/README.md

     git clone https://github.com/raeesiarya123/HYPSO-CNN.git
     ```

+2. Install required packages:
+    ```bash
+    pip3 install -r requirements.txt
+    ```

+This project used Python 3.12.3 in a virtual `venv` environment.

-2. Prepare your dataset:
+3. Prepare your dataset:
     1. Create a directory named `corrected_labeled_data_CLOUD` and place all `.dat` files inside.
     2. The `.dat` files should have the format `(area_name)_(date_of_capture)-l1a_products_dn_class.dat`.
     3. Have a directory with all relevant raw `.bip` files called `raw_data`.
     4. Run the function `create_csv_file` in `manage_data.py` to create CSV files with correct paths.

-3. Train and evaluate the model:
+4. Train and evaluate the model:

     ```bash
     python scripts/train.py